TEAMMATES/teammates/docs/staticAnalysis.md

 2. Check `Enable PMD`.
 3. Under `Rule Source`, check `Use the ruleset configured in a project file`.
 Click `Browse`, navigate to the `static-analysis` directory of the project and select `teammates-pmd.xml`.
 Click OK.
-   You have successfully setup the PMD Eclipse plugin.

 ##### Configuring PMD for IntelliJ